 - The role of the mediator is to facilitate the discussion between the parties and help them consider the issues that might be impeding resolution of their dispute.
 The mediator will help parties generate and explore options for settlement.

 I have worked as a mediator in the Family Court since 2009.

-I trained with LEADR in 2009 and have been on the LEADR Panel of mediators since 2010.
-I am also on the New Zealand Law Society Panel of Mediators (Family).
+I trained with LEADR in 2009 was appointed to the LEADR Panel of mediators in 2010.
+I am an Associate of AMINZ and on the New Zealand Law Society Panel of Mediators (Family).

 Although trained to provide mediation in all areas of legal disputes, I have undertaken further specialist training in the area of Family disputes with both AMINZ and LEADR.

 In addition to my work as a mediator, as court-appointed Lawyer for the Child, I have convened countless round table meetings which have successfully resolved the disputes between the parties.